PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ### Small Timeout Values (under 10ms)

 ***Do Not*** use a timeout of less than 10ms.
-Otherwise you will simply thrash, spending your time trying to do some GUI stuff, only to be interruped by a timeout timer before it can get anything done.
-The results are potentially disasterous.
+Otherwise you will simply thrash, spending your time trying to do some GUI stuff, only to be interrupted by a timeout timer before it can get anything done.
+The results are potentially disastrous.

 There is a hybrid approach... a read with a timeout.
 You'll score much higher points on the impressive meter if you're able to use a lot less CPU time by using this type of read.

 The most legit time to use a non-blocking window is when you're working directly with hardware.
 Maybe you're driving a serial bus.
 If you look at the Event Loop in the Demo_OpenCV_Webcam.py program, you'll see that the read is a non-blocking read.
 However, there is a place in the event loop where blocking occurs.
 The point in the loop where you will block is the call to read frames from the webcam.
 When a frame is available you want to quickly deliver it to the output device, so you don't want your GUI blocking.
 You want the read from the hardware to block.

 Another example can be found in the demo for controlling a robot on a Raspberry Pi.
-In that application you want to read the direction buttons, forward, backward, etc., and immediately take action.
+In that application you want to read the direction buttons, forwards, backwards, etc., and immediately take action.
 If you are using RealtimeButtons, your only option at the moment is to use non-blocking windows.
 You have to set the timeout to zero if you want the buttons to be real-time responsive.

 However, with these buttons, adding a sleep to your event loop will at least give other processes time to execute.
 It will, however, starve your GUI.
 The entire time you're sleeping, your GUI isn't executing.